DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 Now if you hit the reload button, instead of the default extension icon (the puzzle piece) the one you provided should appear.

 Now that it's got some look so we can finally show it to friends!
-But it still does nothing much.
+But it still doesn't do much.
 So you know what?
 Better not to show it to anyone yet...

 Instead of that, let's take a look at how to actually make our extension somehow useful.